"What's in A [Designer] Name? An Investigation of Twentieth-Century Fashion Labels"

 The exhibition discusses fashion labeling and retailing practices and defines terms such as designer, brand, haute couture, and ready-to-wear.
 It essentially asks: what gave rise to the popularity of the eponymous label?
 Some designer labels are the hallmarks of an artisan workshop while others have become the stamp of global mega brands.

 The changing role of the American woman, as both makers and consumers, will also be at the forefront of our story.
 Twentieth century fashion silhouettes mirror the lifestyle of the American woman: where she spent her time, the choices she made, and how she wanted to be seen in the world.

 Consumers, ultimately, determine which designers "make it", and contribute to which ones are remembered in the historical record through donations to fashion collections and museums.

-See the collection of the same name posted on this omeka site for the research papers by students in Spring 2021 TMD 570 - Material Culture: 20th-Century Designers.
+See the collection of of Twentieth-Century Fashion Designers posted on this omeka site for the research papers by students in Spring 2021 TMD 570 - Material Culture: 20th-Century Designers.

 NOW CLOSED - - - THE KALEIDOSCOPE OF TEXTILES:

 Material culture studies form an interdisciplinary field of study that focuses on the idea that materiality is a vital dimension of culture which assists in the understanding of social existence.
 Clothing and textiles constitute the widest category of material culture and are rich in symbolic communication.